 While applications and enrollments in full-time MBA programs have declined for five consecutive years, demand for online MBAs has exploded.
 More than 300 business schools in the U.S. alone now offer online MBA options and scarcely a month goes by when yet another program pops up.

 This fall alone, the University of Michigan and UC-Davis are among the newcomers who have welcomed their first cohorts of students.
-In less than four years, the $22,000 iMBA from the University of Illinois’ Gies School of Business has boosted enrollment to more than 2,500 online students from 114 students.
+In less than four years, the $22,000 iMBA from the University of Illinois’ Gies College of Business has boosted enrollment to more than 2,500 online students from 114 countries.

 How to make sense of this vastly expanding market?
 After dipping to fourth place last year, Carnegie Mellon University’s Tepper School of Business regained first place in our annual ranking of the best online MBAs in the U.S. Tepper topped the inaugural list three years ago.
 The school’s part-time hybrid program includes live online sessions, in-person weekends, and traditional online course structures and is also the most expensive online program in the world with a $137,200 price tag.
 The high price and the unusually high amount of face-to-face contact in Tepper’s program make it something of an anomaly.